-Data/Parameter PROPIMM Data unit Proportion Description Proportion of households living in the project activities region that are recent migrants and are engaging in land use activities identified as a baseline driver of unplanned deforestation Equations (45) Source of data Project (Participatory Rural Appraisal) Description of measurement methods and procedures to be applied For sampling requirements refer to CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.
-Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied For sampling requirements refer to CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.
+Data/Parameter PROPIMM Data unit Proportion Description Proportion of households living in the project activities region that are recent migrants and are engaging in land use activities identified as a baseline driver of unplanned deforestation Equations Section 5.3.3.4, (45) Source of data Project (Participatory Rural Appraisal) Description of measurement methods and procedures to be applied For sampling requirements refer to CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.
+PropIMM may always be assigned a conservative value of 1.0.

+Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.

+QA/QC procedures to be applied For sampling requirements refer to CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.

 Purpose of data Calculation of leakage

 Calculation method Survey

 Comments None

-Data/Parameter t {start,ss,s}

-t {end,ss,s}

-Data unit Decimal year

-Description Date of image used to interpret the start and end dates of sample s classified in sampling stratum ss

-Equations (60), (61)

-Source of data Project (Metadata provided with high resolution imagery used in sample plot interpretation.
+Data/Parameter t {start,ss,s} t {end,ss,s} Data unit Decimal year Description Date of image used to interpret the start and end dates of sample s classified in sampling stratum ss Equations (60), (61) Source of data Project (Metadata provided with high resolution imagery used in sample plot interpretation.
 For ground observations, date of field visit.)

-Description of measurement methods and procedures to be applied N/A

-Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years

-QA/QC procedures to be applied N/A

-Purpose of data Calculation of project emissions, calculation of leakage

-Calculation method N/A

-Comments For images that are composites of multiple imaging dates, the midpoint of the time period represented in the composite must be taken as the collection date.
+Description of measurement methods and procedures to be applied N/A Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years QA/QC procedures to be applied N/A Purpose of data Calculation of project emissions, calculation of leakage Calculation method N/A Comments For images that are composites of multiple imaging dates, the midpoint of the time period represented in the composite must be taken as the collection date.